 The Company's risk exposures and their impacts on the Company's financial instruments are summarized below.
-There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the year ended December 31, 2018.
+There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the nine months ended September 30, 2019.